vanOosterhoutLab/HybridCheck/use_hybrids.md

    provide for Windows, OS X, and Linux.

-2. We provide Docker containers on Dockerhub which provide an image, which may be run on any machine compatible with Docker, which has R, HybridCheck and HybridCheckApp pre-installed.
+2. We provide Docker containers on Dockerhub which provide an image, which may be run on any machine compatible with Docker.
+This Docker image has R, HybridCheck and HybridCheckApp pre-installed.

 3. If you have an up to date installation of R on your machine you can install